ahishaperera/Graded-Lab-Assignment-CLI-Modules-1-4-/Question1/explanation.md

 ### Command: ls ~ | sort
 This command lists the contents of my home directory in alphabetical order.
 At this point, only the file user_info.txt exists because this is a new terminal session.

+### Command: grep "admin" log.txt
+This command searches for the word "admin" inside log.txt and displays only the lines that contain matching text.